devopsgroup-io/catapult/README.md

 4. **Sublime Text 3**
     1. Please download and install from http://www.sublimetext.com/3
 5. **GPG2**
-    1. Using OSX ?
+    1. Using OSX?
 Please download and install GPG Suite https://gpgtools.org
+    2. Using Linux?
+If being prompted by the Passphrase GUI Agent, comment out 'use-agent' in ~/.gnupg/gpg.conf
-    2. Using Windows?
+    3. Using Windows?
 Please download and install Gpg4win from http://gpg4win.org/download.html

 ## Instance Setup ##